eljefe303030/Melius/README.md

 Stability and balanced gameplay that is challenging but rewarding are key aims of this list.

 Combat is much more challenging than vanilla Starfield.
 Headshots are more deadly for the player and enemies.
 When first starting the game you may wish to choose to concentrate on non-combat missions to build experience, acquire better equipment and perks before taking on groups of better trained factions.
 For example, fighting Va’ruun will be more challenging than Spacers, use of cover and the need to retreat will be more important than before.
-The Gameplay Guide section of this ReadMe details how you can change the difficulty significantly by adjusting the Human Damage mod's multiplier and/or you may wish to change the main difficulty settings to your prefered level of challenge.
+The Gameplay Guide section of this ReadMe details how you can change the difficulty significantly by adjusting the Human Damage mod's multiplier and/or you may wish to change the main difficulty settings to your preferred level of challenge.

 ## Modlist

 The full list of mods can be found on [Load Order Library](https://loadorderlibrary.com/lists/melius-3)

 ## Requirements
 * I have tested this on an AMD 5700X3D/AMD 7800 XT and it works well.
 Without frame generation I get around 45fps in New Atlantis and 120 with frame generation, most other outside areas I get around 60fps without frame generation and 160fps with frame generation (much higher fps indoors).
-Personally I find playing without frame generation provides the best experiance for me.
+Personally I find playing without frame generation provides the best experience for me.
 * Your computer will need to meet at least the [minimum requirements specified by Bethesda](https://help.bethesda.net/#en/answer/60442)
 * Language set to English.
 * You need the latest Steam version (1.15.222) of the game and the Shattered Space DLC.